Skip to main content

 What is the molecular structure of Ipamorelin?

 Ipamorelin is a synthetic pentapeptide with the sequence Aib-His-D-2-Nal-D-Phe-Lys-NH2, where Aib is aminoisobutyric acid and D-2-Nal is D-2-naphthylalanine.
-Published research establishes the molecular formula as C₃₈H₄₉N₉O₅ with molecular weight 711.9 g/mol (PMID: 10698741).
-The peptide contains D-amino acids at positions 2-Nal and Phe, introducing proteolytic resistance.
-The C-terminal amidation provides stability.
-Published binding studies demonstrate that Ipamorelin selectively activates the ghrelin receptor (GHS-R1a) with high affinity while showing minimal activity at other pituitary hormone receptors including ACTH, prolactin, and cortisol pathways (PMID: 11916262).
-This selectivity distinguishes Ipamorelin from non-selective GHRP compounds.
-The peptide's structure enables receptor activation through a distinct binding mode compared to native ghrelin.
-Published research characterizes Ipamorelin as a selective growth hormone secretagogue with pharmacological properties suitable for investigating ghrelin receptor function.
-The synthetic pentapeptide structure allows production through solid-phase synthesis with high purity requirements.
+Published research confirms the molecular formula as C₃₈H₄₉N₉O₅ with molecular weight 711.9 g/mol (PMID: 10698741).
+Two D-amino acids at positions 2-Nal and Phe introduce proteolytic resistance — this is the primary stability strategy for the pentapeptide scaffold.
+C-terminal amidation provides additional stability against exopeptidase cleavage.
+Ipamorelin's defining pharmacological property is selectivity: published binding studies demonstrate high-affinity activation of the ghrelin receptor (GHS-R1a) with minimal off-target activity at other pituitary hormone receptor pathways including ACTH, prolactin, and cortisol (PMID: 11916262).
+That selectivity distinguishes Ipamorelin from earlier non-selective GHRP compounds and makes it a cleaner tool for receptor-specific research designs.
+The receptor binding mode differs from native ghrelin at the structural level — Ipamorelin is a small molecule mimic, not a ghrelin fragment.
+Published research characterizes Ipamorelin as the reference compound for selective ghrelin receptor pharmacology investigation in the GHS class.

 How does Sermorelin differ from native GHRH?